heya/io/docs/io.md

 `io` is used to communicate with servers.
-It is a thin wrapper over [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) based on promises (special fast implemenation of promises is provided with `heya-async`.
+It is a thin wrapper over [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) based on promises (special fast implementation of promises is provided with `heya-async`).
 Additionally it includes a simple plugin to make [JSON-P](http://json-p.org/) calls.

 It is three main purposes:

 1. Provide a convenient flexible helper to code I/O requests.
-2. Provide a way to customize an I/O handling to account for pecularities of a given server environment including URL rewriting, handling custom error envelopes, implementing application-specific retries, and so on.
+2. Provide a way to customize an I/O handling to account for peculiarities of a given server environment including URL rewriting, handling custom error envelopes, implementing application-specific retries, and so on.
 3. Provide a solid foundation to orchestrate I/O (see `io-bundle`).